AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

    >[!NOTE]
    >
    > To use Apple Pay contact your Sales representative or Adobe Account Team to enable it for your live stores.

+### Debit or Credit card button

+Customers can check out using the [Debit or Credit card](https://venmo.com/) button.

+The Debit or Credit card button is visible from the checkout view.

+This option can be used to present a Debit or Credit card payment option to your shoppers when you do not have an alternative credit card provider.

 ### [!DNL Pay Later] button